-- the number of potential products and technologies in development; - continued progress and cost of our research and development programs; - Progress with pre-clinical studies and clinical trials; - the time and costs involved in obtaining regulatory clearance; - costs involved in preparing, filing, prosecuting, maintaining and enforcing patent claims; - costs of developing sales, marketing and distribution channels and our ability to sell our drugs; - costs involved in establishing manufacturing capabilities for clinical trial and commercial quantities of our drugs; - · competing technological and market developments; - market acceptance of our products; - · costs for recruiting and retaining management, employees and consultants; - costs for educating physicians regarding the application and use of our products; - our status as a Bulletin Board-listed company and the prospects for our stock being listed on a national exchange; - · uncertainty and economic instability resulting from terrorist acts and other acts of violence or war; and - the condition of capital markets and the economy generally, both in the U.S. and globally.
+- the number of potential products and technologies in development; - · continued progress and cost of our research and development programs; - · progress with pre-clinical studies and clinical trials; - the time and costs involved in obtaining regulatory clearance; - costs involved in preparing, filing, prosecuting, maintaining and enforcing patent claims; - costs of developing sales, marketing and distribution channels and our ability to sell our drugs; - · costs involved in establishing manufacturing capabilities for clinical trial and commercial quantities of our drugs; - · competing technological and market developments; - market acceptance of our products; - · costs for recruiting and retaining management, employees and consultants; - costs for educating physicians regarding the application and use of our products; - whether or not we obtain a listing on a national exchange and, if not, our prospects for obtaining such listing; - · uncertainty and economic instability resulting from terrorist acts and other acts of violence or war; and - the condition of capital markets and the economy generally, both in the U.S. and globally.